Suillus brevipes

 Edible, but lacking in texture.

 Suillus brevipes is characterized by a smooth, viscid, dark-brown to vinaceous-brown cap, and a stipe that typically lacks glands.
-A cosmopolitan species, it is found throughout much of the U.S. In the Bay Area, however, it's niche, at least with Monterey Pine, appears to be taken by two local slippery jacks: Suillus pungens and Suillus acerbus.
+A cosmopolitan species, it is found throughout much of the U.S. In the Bay Area, however, it's niche, at least with Monterey pine, appears to be taken by two local slippery jacks: Suillus pungens and Suillus acerbus.
 Suillus pungens, our most common slippery jack, can be distinguished by a viscid cap that goes through a series of color changes: at first white, then grey, orange to cinnamon-brown, finally dingy-buff, a gland-dotted stipe and a harsh, fruity odor.
 Suillus acerbus has a sticky, typically dull apricot-brown, buff-brown (sometimes tinged greyish), appressed to slightly scaly cap and stipe with prominent, glands, not merely dotted.
 Though not as common as Suillus pungens under Monterey pine, it is still more likely to be encountered than Suillus brevipes.
 It should be noted that the species epithet for Suillus brevipes, which suggests a short stipe, is something of a misnomer as stipe length is quite variable.